 First Working Group Meeting (1 – 3 July 2020)

 The first session of the Working Group took place via videoconference between 1 and 3 July 2020.
 The Working Group was attended by 32 participants, comprising of (i) 9 Working Group Members, (ii) 18 observers from six international, regional and intergovernmental organisations, four industry associations and academia and (iii) 5 members of the UNIDROIT Secretariat.

 The documents for the first meeting can be found below:

 Second Working Group Meeting (14 – 16 December 2020)

 The Second Session of the Working Group took place on 14-16 December 2020.
 The second session was attended by 30 participants.

 Third Working Group Meeting (26 – 28 May 2021)

 The Third Session of the Working Group took place on 26-28 May 2021.
 The third session was attended by 32 participants.

 The documents for the third meeting can be found below:

 Fourth Working Group Meeting (1 – 3 December 2021)

-The Fourth Session of the Working Group is scheduled for 1-3 December 2021.
+The Fourth Session of the Working Group took place on 1-3 December 2021.
 The fourth session was attended by 30 participants.